RaghuveerBharadwaj/RaghuveerBharadwaj/README.md

 ## 👨‍💻 About Me

-I'm a Senior Frontend Developer with over six years of experience, specializing in React, Vue, Next, and Typescript.
+I'm a Senior Frontend Developer with over seven years of experience, specializing in React, Vue, Next, and Typescript.
 My focus areas include analytics, advertising, marketing, and e-commerce.

 ## 🛠️ Skills